Table of Contents

 When you hold a pencil in front of you against some specific point on the background (a wall) and look at the pencil first through your left eye A (closing the right eye) and then look at the pencil through your right eye B (closing the left eye), you would notice that the position of the pencil seems to change with respect to the point on the wall.
 This is called parallax.
 The distance between the two points of observation is called the basis.
 In this example, the basis is the distance between the eyes.

 To measure the distance D of a far away planet S by the parallax method, we observe it from two different positions (observatories) A and B on the Earth, separated by distance AB = b at the same time as shown in Fig. 2.2.
 We measure the angle between the two directions along which the planet is viewed at these two points.
-The ASB in Fig. 2.2 represented by symbol θ is called the parallax angle or parallactic angle.
+The ∠ASB in Fig. 2.2 represented by symbol θ is called the parallax angle or parallactic angle.

-As the planet is very far away,1794.png and therefore, 1799.png is very small.
+As the planet is very far away, and therefore, is very small.
 Then we approximately take AB as an arc of length b of a circle with centre at S and the distance D as the radius AS = BS so that AB = b = D θ where θ is in radians.

-1804.png (2.1)
+(2.1)

 Having determined D, we can employ a similar method to determine the size or angular diameter of the planet.
 If d is the diameter of the planet and α the angular size of the planet (the angle subtended by d at the earth), we have